 As you hire in new countries, clear and comprehensive employment contracts are a must.
 Contracts protect everyone: your company, employees, and the legal entity that hires them.
 They serve as the foundation for a healthy working relationship, outlining everyone's rights, responsibilities, and expectations from the start.

-As a general requirement, most countries require the following information included in an employment contract.
-Plane will collect the following employee information from you when you add them to the platform as an Employee:
+As a general requirement, most countries require the following information to be included in an employment contract.
+Plane will collect the following information from you when you add the employee:

-It’s important to consider several key factors and tailor your agreements to suit the specific requirements of each country.
+It's important to consider several key factors and tailor your agreements to each country's specific requirements.
 Some of these factors may include local labor laws, minimum wage regulations, working hours, leave policies, intellectual property rights, and more.
-By addressing these crucial aspects of employment within your contract, you’ll minimize the risk of misunderstandings and set the stage for a mutually beneficial and legally compliant working relationship.
+It minimizes the risk of misunderstandings and sets the stage for a mutually beneficial, legally compliant working relationship by addressing these crucial employment terms in the contract.

-Plane ensures that all our contracts are localized and compliant with all applicable labor laws, so you can rest assured that all the legal terms check out.
-Here’s what else you need to know about employment contracts created through Plane.
+Plane ensures that all our contracts are localized and compliant with applicable labor laws, so you can rest assured that all legal terms are in order.
+Here's what else you need to know about employment contracts created through Plane.

-• Local labor laws may affect what terms you need to include in your contract.
+Local labor laws may affect what terms you need to include in the contract.

 What should you consider including?